sillsdev/ptx2pdf/docs/documentation/styling.md

 style can be used. (e.g. `p_95` with has a stylesheet-defined `extend` feature).
 The parameter give this way *can* be overridden by character style.

+Character styles can now also take the `\ft^102` format, which is of particular use in footnotes.
+Note that the footnote style *itself* cannot accept the notation, as the potiential for confusion seems much too probable.
+The extend parameter applies strictly to the character style, and is not continued by other character styles on a given line, except where nesting is used.